shibby360-esolangs/emoticon-2/README.md

 #### `</>{-(funcname: string)`
 make a function
 use `_X` to access parameters, so `_0` for the first `_1` for the second, etc.
+`_return` is a special variable that will get upserted to the value of the current variable once the function is completed. it is initially set to an empty string.
 #### `}<>/-(funcname: string)`
 end a function
 #### `<(funcname)>-(...prms: value)`